Strings in Java vs Strings in C++

 Using ASCII Characters

-We can also use an array of bytes to create a string.
-Again we pass byte array as a parameter.
-We can also mention starting index(offset) and the number of characters to include(length) from the array.
+We can also create a string using an array of bytes.
+Again, we pass the byte array as a parameter.
+We can also mention the starting index(offset) and the number of characters to include(length) from the array.

 Syntax: